Package Leaflet: Information for the User

 Taking Valganciclovir Normon with other medicines

 If you take other medicines at the same time as taking Valganciclovir, the combination may affect the amount of medicine that reaches the bloodstream or may cause harmful effects.
-Inform your doctor if you are already taking any of the following medicines:
+Tell your doctor if you are already taking any of the following medicines:

 Taking Valganciclovir Normon with food and drinks

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breastfeeding and fertility

-You should not take Valganciclovir during breastfeeding.
+Do not take Valganciclovir during breastfeeding.
 If your doctor wants you to start treatment with Valganciclovir, you should stop breastfeeding before starting treatment.

 Women of childbearing age should use effective contraceptive methods while taking Valganciclovir.

-Driving and operating machinery
+Driving and using machines

 Consult your doctor or pharmacist before using any medicine.

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow exactly the instructions of administration of this medicine indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-Valganciclovir tablets should be taken with food whenever possible — See section2.
+Valganciclovir tablets, whenever possible, should be taken with food - See section 2.

 Prevention of CMV disease in transplant patients

-You should start taking this medication within 10 days of the transplant.
+You should start taking this medicine within 10 days of the transplant.
 The usual dose is two tablets ONCE a day.
 You should continue with this dose until 100 days after the transplant.
 If you have received a kidney transplant, your doctor may advise you to take the tablets for 200 days.

 The usual dose of Valganciclovir is two tablets taken TWICE a day for 21 days (three weeks).
 Do not continue with this dose for more than 21 days unless your doctor tells you to, as this dose may increase the risk of possible side effects.

-Older patients
+Elderly patients

 Patients with kidney problems

-or only take the tablets on certain days of the week.
-Itis very importantthat you only take the number of tablets prescribed by your doctor.
+If your kidneys do not work properly, your doctor will tell you to take fewer tablets each day or to take the tablets only on certain days of the week.
+It is very importantthat you only take the number of tablets prescribed by your doctor.

 Patients with liver problems